Dhruvbajpai984/Movie-recommendation-system/README.md

 ---

 ## Usage Instructions
-1. Clone this repository or download the recommender.py file.
+1. Clone this repository or download the python movie_recommender.py file.

-2. Run the script in your terminal: python recommender.py
+2. Run the script in your terminal: python movie_recommender.py

 3. When prompted, enter a movie name (e.g., inception or avengers).